organisciak/dissertation/document/1_intro.md

 They reduce much of the overhead seen in volunteer crowdsourcing related to attracting and motivating users, replacing intrinsic motivation with financial incentive.
 The most popular paid platform is Amazon's Mechanical Turk, which also happens to be one of the first such platforms and the one used to run experiments in this study.

-_Microtasks:_ Microtasking refers to the common practice of breaking tasks down to small practical units, which both simplifies the task distribution process in a Fordist style and accommodates the short interaction style that is common online.
+_Microtasks:_ Microtasking refers to the common practice of breaking tasks down to small practical units, which both simplifies the task distribution process in a modularized style and accommodates the short interaction style that is common online.
  For example, consider a task where you are transcribing and annotating the themes in scanned correspondence: rather than asking workers to do everything in one task, there may be a set of tasks to transcribe the text, another set of tasks to annotate the themes of the text, and a final set of tasks to check for errors.
  Breaking a task into microtasks prevents workers from too much context switching [@_guidelines_2014], improving their capacity for short, on-demand interactions and making it easier to find errors.

 Microtasks are often associated with paid platforms, where interactions are generally shorter than in volunteer crowdsourcing contexts.
-In fact, paid platforms are sometimes called "microtask markets" [e.g. @kittur_crowdsourcing_2008; @ambati_towards_2011], although this is a misnomer given that they are not inherently or necessarily based on microtasks, nor is microtasking unique to paid contexts.
+In fact, paid platforms are sometimes called "microtask markets" [e.g., @kittur_crowdsourcing_2008; @ambati_towards_2011], although this is a misnomer given that they are not inherently or necessarily based on microtasks, nor is microtasking unique to paid contexts.

 _Objective-Subjective contexts_:
-  Objective tasks assume the existence of a universal ground truth, while subjective tasks have truth relative to different individuals.
+  Objective tasks assume the existence of a universal ground truth, or at least an agreed-upon truth, while subjective tasks have truth relative to different individuals.
   This work starts by looking at objective contexts, which are less complicated to study.
 In the latter part of _Designing Tasks for Objective Needs_, a study of poor intercoder reliability in music information retrieval evaluation is found to be due, at least partially, to the task being quite subjective.
 Following this, _Designing Tasks for Subjective Needs_ looks at how tasks that are known to be subjective can be performed on paid platforms.
-  An intermediate category is considered in this study, that of _normative_ tasks: ones that do not have a factual 'truth' but have an expectation of an agreed-upon truth.

 The experiments in this work general follow this scoping.
-While I will aim to discuss broader generalizations to other forms of crowdsourcing, like volunteer-driven crowdsourcing (e.g. Wikipedia), this will follow from secondary sources and not original research.
+While I will aim to discuss broader generalizations to other forms of crowdsourcing, like volunteer-driven crowdsourcing (e.g., Wikipedia), this will follow from secondary sources and not original research.

 _A Typology for Crowdsourcing_ provides a more thorough language for understanding these subclasses.

-## Relevance
+## Relevance to Information Science

 The contribution of this work is in the application of corrective techniques to the crowd-based encoding of metadata about existing information objects, and the broader understanding of the nature of such contributions.